-Children can follow the Fishy Trail by picking up a form at the Newlyn School stall and seeing if they can find all the fish hidden (not so well) all round the festival site – there is a lucky dip prize for all contestants so no child will go home disappointed!
+Children can follow the Fishy Trail organised kindly organised by Newlyn School and sponsored by Stevensons of Newlyn.
+Pick up a form at the Newlyn School stall and see if your little ones can match all the fish hidden (not so well) all round the festival site – there is a lucky dip prize for all contestants so every child wins a prize!

-Traditional fishing skills like rope making and knot tying and lobster-pot making will be demonstrated down the Mary Williams pier.
+Traditional fishing skills like rope making and knot tying and lobster-pot making will be demonstrated.
 Modern materials are now used for 99% of lobster pots so seeing these craftsmen using their bare hands to create the pots from birch and willow is a chance to see such skills before they die out altogether.

-There’s plenty of food and drink sellers for you to choose from – if the weather has been good then you will be able to enjoy the freshest hake and Cornish sardines money can by grilled on a BBQ!
+There are plenty of food and drink sellers throughout the site ready to titillate your tastebuds with a wide array of feasts – if the weather has been good in the run up to the festival and the boats have been out you’ll be able to enjoy the freshest hake and Cornish sardines money can buy grilled on a BBQ!

 We don’t want to tell you everything we have up our sleeves yet because it will spoil the surprise!